Leefarmer83/ievas_fragrances/README.md

 **Set up connection to Github Repository:**

 1. Once the app is created, navigate to the deploy tab.
-1. Select GitHub - Connect to GitHub to connect heroku to your github where the repository to deploy is stored.
+1. Select GitHub - Connect to GitHub to connect Heroku to your GitHub where the repository to deploy is stored.
-1. Find the github repository to connect to.
+1. Find the GitHub repository to connect to.
 1. Enter the repository name for the project you wish to deploy and click search.
 1. Once the repo has been found, click the connect button.